The race starts at 7:30 AM sharp. Don’t jump the start!

 There will be a meeting at 7:00am on Race Day at the ski shop for all cross-country and downhill skiers.
 The meeting will give the latest updates of the race courses.
 It is important that all cross-country skiers ATTEND this meeting.

 Race Timing Chips will consist of the chip on a wristband, and must be passed onto the next racer at each leg exchange area according to the rules.
 It is imperative that the Cross Country Skier does not forget to bring the timing chip with him/her to the race.
+If the racer forgets the chip causing a new one to be assigned on Race Day, the racer may receive up to a 5 minute time penalty.
 Wear the chip on your wrist, aim your timing chip at the bulls-eye, and ski in the middle of the two red finish line tents to create a finish/start time, then pass the chip to the downhill skier.

 A designated team representative must pick up the team’s race packet prior to the race.
 The packet includes the team timing chip, racing bibs and T-shirts.
 The designated team representative must distribute items to team members.
 There will be no extra racing bibs at the exchange areas.
 Be sure the team representative gives YOU the timing chip before race day as you will be the first team member to carry the chip.

 Competitive Division and Recreational Divisions: Only cross-country equipment is to be used in the event.
-Either skating or classic equipment is recommended for competitive skiers, touring equipment for recreational skiers.
+Either skating or classic equipment is recommended for competitive skiers.
+Cross-country touring equipment is recommended for recreational skiers but all three types are allowable in either division.
 Telemark skis are allowed but not recommended.
 I-Pods, MP3, Walkman or similar music/audio systems are not allowed to be used by the racers while competing.

 It is recommended that both of the Skiers, the Runner, and the Road Biker carpool to the mountain.
 The Road Biker will be dropped off at the Salmon Ridge Sno-Park, ½ mile past the Shuksan DOT snow shed (there will be volunteers directing traffic).
 The Skiers and the Runner then proceed up HWY 542 to the main parking lot at Heather Meadows.
 After the Runner has completed his/her course, and HWY 542 has been swept, vehicles will be allowed to depart from the ski area parking lot.
 The Runner will be picked up at the runner/bike exchange area by the Skiers on their return.
 This will reduce the number of vehicles on the road and at the road bike exchange parking area.
 Racers should leave Bellingham by 5:00 AM to ensure they make it to the ski area for the 7:00 AM Pre-Race Meeting.